satellitecomponent/Neurite/README.md

 ### `Notes`
 - Search: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zooming to the node you are looking for.
 The navigational experience isn't just a gimmick; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
 - Saving: Your networks can be saved within the browser cache, or downloaded as a .txt file.
 Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network.
 This is still in an early state.
-- Zettelkasten and Mind Mapping: Traditional note-taking confines you to static files, while conventional mind mapping lets you visualize connections but often lacks in-depth content.
-Neurite treats nodes as dynamic objects that can be worked with from a variety of different scales and interfaces.
-Zettelkasten is a method of taking short, atomic notes (or "zettels") that link to each other to create an interconnected system.
-In Neurite, you don't have to choose between either approach.
-Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, who's contents are bi-directionally linked to the main Zettelkasten document.
+- Zettelkasten and Mind Mapping: Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, who's contents are bi-directionally linked to the main Zettelkasten document.

 Neurite realizes tapestry of thought reasoning for Ai, all within our innovative real-time Mandelbrot visualization.